Protects from UV rays and helps keep you dry and odor-free.

 This option offers moisture-wicking and anti-microbial properties that helps keep the fabric odor-free.
 It is lightweight and breathable with long sleeves and a high neck to prevent burns on your chest and arms.

-Some users say it fits a little smaller than the advertised size.
+Some users say it fits a little smaller than expected.

-These shirts tend to run a little large, so consider going a size down.
+These tend to run a little large, so consider going a size down.